The King's School, Canterbury

-The King's School is a public school in Canterbury, Kent, England.
+The King's School is a public school in Canterbury, Kent, England for pupils aged 13-18.
 It is a member of the Headmasters' and Headmistresses' Conference and the Eton Group.
-It is Britain's oldest public school and is considered to be the oldest continuously operating school in the world, as education on the Abbey and Cathedral grounds has been uninterrupted since AD 597.
+It is Britain's oldest public school and is considered to be the oldest continuously operating school in the world, as education on the abbey and cathedral grounds has been uninterrupted since AD 597.
 (Note: Shishi Middle School in China claims a foundation c.142 BC but this is disputed owing to a gap in its functioning.)